Preventing the spread of tree disease

 Anyone concerned about Lawson cypress trees are asked to access the guide below where information on the identification of Lawson cypress and P. lateralis symptoms is available.

-- Guide to identification of Lawson cypress and Symptoms of Phytophthora lateralis (723 KB)
+- Guide to identification of Lawson cypress and Symptoms of Phytophthora lateralis (PDF 532 KB)

 - Help with PDF files

-If land owners are concerned about the disease they should then email with their name, address and contact details, and a photograph of the tree to the email address below.
+If landowners are concerned about the disease, they should send their name, address, telephone number and a photograph of the tree to the email below.

 Phytophthora ramorum (P. ramorum)